Frequently Asked Questions

-We do not accept Meridian or Medicare insurances at this time.
+We cannot accept Meridian, Molina, Medicaid, or Medicare insurances at this time.

 If your insurance is not In Network, you may be able to use Out of Network Benefits.
 This generally means that you will pay full fee for therapy at the time of service and Summit Family Therapy will give you a Superbill to provide to your insurance company for full or partial reimbursement.
 Please make a request for monthly Superbills at your first session.
 Contact your insurance company directly to find out if you have Out of Network Benefits; not all plans have this option.

 Some clients prefer to pay out of pocket and not use their insurance benefits.
 Reasons for this include having to share personal information with your insurance provider, high deductibles, having a limit on the number of sessions covered, and having a diagnosis on record that could impact future jobs, security clearance, adoption approvals, etc.

 If your insurance is not In Network or your Out of Network benefits do not cover counseling and you have a financial hardship, you may want to consider asking for a fee reduction.
 We reserve several reduced fee spots as part of our practice.
 Please contact us to see if you qualify.